- Books, Literature, and Writing

 New!
 A 12-Year-Old Girl Escaping Titanic

-As far as I can see, the main reason to get this book is for the illustrations.
+As far as I can see, the main reason to get is for the illustrations.
 Kory S. Heinzen’s cartoon-style illustrations are full-page interpretations of the dark night the Titanic sank.
 The artists uses dramatic lighting and big, expressive eyes on the people to show the emotions of the night.
 Some people think the cartoon style is a jarring contrast to the gravity of the story, but I think children are used to dramatic stories being told with something that looks almost like movie graphics, and I think the illustrations will serve to draw them in.
+Escaping Titanic: A Young Girl's True Story of Survival

 The story follows the plight of 12-year-old Ruth Becker who grew up in India with a missionary family.
 The author works to include evocative detail in her work.
 I especially like her description of the Titanic on a cold North Sea night, “Frost crystals whiskered the rails.”